Hi! I’m Melissa.

-I am currently blessed to be a stay-at-home mom to a curious, energetic preschooler and a beautiful toddler.
+I am currently blessed to be a stay-at-home mom to a curious, energetic preschooler and a beautiful, giggly toddler.
 We spend our days making art, cookies, Lego towers, and loud music!
 It’s a fun life.

 Because I am at home all day, I am often able to prepare somewhat complicated dishes, the kinds of things that are normally reserved for weekends.
 What can I say?
 I like to try new things and eat good food.

 But I have to tell you, my food style is a bit quirky.
 I am a proudly picky eater (why not own it?): I love veggies and fish and whole grains, dislike fried things, don’t eat land critters, and despise fruit.
 Yes, you read that last part correctly.
 And let’s be clear, my love for baking is exceeded only by my love for eating delicious desserts (of course, as long as they are not fruity).

 I enjoy crafts and reading, I love to sing, I am annoyed by typos and whining, I hate the morning, and I am apathetic toward social media.
 My absolute favorite thing is to share delicious food with friends and family.